 After spending three years as the disciple of General Cross, Allen Walker is sent to the Black Order—an organization comprised of those willing to fight Akuma and the Millennium Earl—to become an official Exorcist.
 With an arm as his Innocence and a cursed eye that can see the suffering souls within an Akuma, it's up to Allen and his fellow Exorcists to stop the Millennium Earl's ultimate plot: one that can lead to the destruction of the world.

 FUNimation Entertainment licensed and released only the first 51 episodes of D.Gray-man.
-After sorting out licensing issues with Dentsu, FUNimation announced in June 2016 that they have now acquired the rights to the remaining episodes.
+The explanation they provided for not acquiring the remaining episodes was that there were licensing issues with Dentsu.
+However, on June 30, 2016, it was announced that Funimation acquired the rights the second half of the anime.

 #1: "Snow Kiss" by NIRGILIS (eps 1-13) #2: "Pride of Tomorrow" by JUNE (eps 14-25) #3: "Yume no Tsuduki e" by surface (eps 26-38) #4: "Antoinette Blue" by Kitade Nana (eps 39-51) #5: "Anata ga Koko ni Iru Riyuu" by Rie fu (eps 52-64) #6: "Wish" by Sowelu (eps 65-76) #7: "Regret" by Hoshimura Mai (eps 77-89) #8: "Changin'" by Stephanie (eps 90-103)